-Have you ever spent ages correctly quantifying your protein samples, cast the perfect gel, efficiently transferred, probed and eventually come to the visualisation stage only to be presented with a loading control like this:
+Have you ever spent ages correctly quantifying your protein samples, casting the perfect gel, efficiently transferred, probed and eventually come to the visualization stage only to be presented with a loading control like this:

 Well before you throwing your blot out with the bathwater and repeating the experiment you should maybe consider your choice of protein assay and how this can interact with your samples.
 We can help!

 Choosing the right protein assay protein assay

 Most modern protein assays are based on two colorimetric assays.
 The first which relies on the interaction of proteins with copper and the subsequent reduction of these copper ions (Biuret and its derivations BCA and Lowry).
 The second on direct alterations to Coomassie Blue dye due to its interaction with proteins in solution (Bradford).

 The biuret test was first described in 1833, although its usage as a protein assay came much later.
 At its most simple an aqueous protein sample is treated with as strong base (typically sodium hydroxide NaOH) and a copper(II) sulfate solution.
 When proteins are present the copper(II) binds with nitrogens present in the protein sample.
 These liberated copper(II) molecules can now be reduced which in turn changes the color of the solution from a pale blue into a nice shade of purple as seen below.
 As the amount of reduced copper ions are correlated with the amount of protein present in the sample, and in conjunction with a standard curve it is then possible to accurately quantify proteins within the range of 5-150 mg/mL.

 Given its relative insensitivity (how many of us are using samples in the range of 5-150 mg/mL) and lack of reactivity with single amino acids or small peptides the biuret assay is ideal for high protein samples such as tissue.
 There are two derivations of the biuret assay which be used to dramatically increase assay sensitivity.